-A recent report by Dittberner Associates (Bethesda, MD) finds that the overall market for public network switches and routers increased by 20% in 2005, to reach $7.3 billion.
-The study concludes that while the multiservice switch market declined by 5% year-over-year to a little less than $2 billion, the core router market saw 16% growth, and the edge router segment grew by 55% to become the largest of the three segments.
+February 24, 2006 Bethesda, MD -- A recent report by Dittberner Associates finds that the overall market for public network switches and routers increased by 20% in 2005, to reach $7.3 billion.
+The study concludes that while the multi-service switch market declined by 5% year-over-year to a little less than $2 billion, the core router market saw 16% growth, while the edge router segment grew by 55%, to become the largest of the three segments.

 The report reveals that while Cisco and Juniper remained the leaders in the router segments, posting 16% growth, both companies saw their market shares erode, particularly in the edge router segment.
-The study sees growth in this segment being driven by an increase in broadband access subscribers, triple-play services, and wireless backhaul.
-In the edge router segment, the firm says that Alcatel and Huawei have moved quickly, capitalizing on their leadership in DSL to fuel growth in their respective businesses.
+The study sees growth in this segment being driven by a growth in broadband access subscribers, triple play services, and wireless backhaul.
+In the edge router segment, the firm says that Alcatel and Huawei have moved quickly, capitalizing on their leadership in DSL, to fuel growth in their respective businesses.

 Overall, the report concludes that growth in the edge router market will not abate soon.

-The report predicts that edge router market growth will be further spurred by the replacement of legacy ATM-based DSLAMs with IP DSLAMs.
-The firm says that Alcatel has positioned itself well for this transition, and interprets Lucent’s acquisition of Riverstone’s portfolio as an attempt to follow the same strategy.
+The report predicts that edge router market growth will be further spurred by the replacement of legacy ATM based DSLAMs with IPDSLAMs.
+According to the firm, this growth in ATM DSLAMS has slowed the decline of the multi-service switch segment, but this market is expected to shrink as rapidly as the edge router market is expected to grow.
+The firm says that Alcatel has positioned itself well for this transition, and interprets Lucent's acquisition of Riverstone's portfolio as an attempt to follow the same strategy.
 The firm concludes that the growth of the market still provides opportunities for new entrants, while carrying risks for complacent front-runners.

 For more about the "Multi-service Switch and Router Markets" report, visit http://www.dittberner.com.